mutantturkey/SelectiveGenomeAmplification/README.md

 The mer file should look like this:

     ATATAT
     TACATA
     TACATAGCA
     TATAGAATAC
     CGTAGATA
     TAGAAT

-each row is a seperate mer. do not put multiple mers on one line.
+each row is a separate mer. do not put multiple mers on one line.

 ## Customizable variables